-If your website is often viewed by people located in foreign countries, it’s a good idea to include language options in the taxonomy.
-Owners of websites with a multicultural audience should have several language options for visitors to choose from.
+If people in foreign countries often view your website, including language options in the taxonomy is a good idea.
+Likewise, owners of websites with a multicultural audience should have several language options for visitors.

 How Long Do Users of the Website Tend to Stay?

-If people tend to spend a large amount of time on your website, having a few levels of your taxonomy may be advantageous.
+If people spend a lot of time on your website, having a few levels of your taxonomy may be advantageous.
 However, it’s best to have as few levels as possible if visitors don’t tend to spend much time on your site.

 Do Visitors Tend to Come from a Specific Region?

-If visitors to your website tend to be from a specific location, it’s a good idea to include words in the category titles of your taxonomy that will help you to connect with these readers.
+If visitors to your website tend to be from a specific location, it’s a good idea to include words in the category titles of your taxonomy to help you connect with these readers.

 What Are Customers Looking for?

 Determine what types of products customers typically buy from your website.
-This will make it possible for you to create titles for taxonomy categories that will help users find the products they’re searching for.
+This will enable you to create titles for taxonomy categories to help users find the products they’re searching for.

 4. Determine What Taxonomy Structure Works Best for Your Website

-There are several common taxonomy structures that are used by website owners.
+Website owners use several common taxonomy structures.
 Here are the most common website taxonomies:

 A flat website taxonomy has a home page with a list of subcategories.
 In this type of taxonomy, there are no levels within the subcategories.
-This makes all of the subcategories top-level categories, and it’s possible to choose from the list of pages on the home page.
+This makes all subcategories top-level categories, and choosing from the list of pages on the home page is possible.

 A Hierarchical Taxonomy

-Here are some important steps that you must follow when you’re creating a hierarchical taxonomy:
+Here are some essential steps that you must follow when you’re creating a hierarchical taxonomy:

 - Try to minimize the number of levels in the hierarchy.
 This will improve content findability.

-- It’s important that the pages are divided up based on the type of content on the page rather than research data for keywords.
+- The pages must be divided up based on the type of content on the page rather than research data for keywords.

-- Be careful if you are use acronyms for category titles.
-Unless you can be certain that readers will always be familiar with an acronym, you should spell it out before using it.
+- Be careful if you use acronyms for category titles.
+Unless you can be confident that readers will always be familiar with an acronym, you should spell it out before using it.

 A Network Taxonomy

 There are many ways that you can create a network taxonomy.
-In some cases, the categories are connected to each another by association.
+In some cases, the categories are connected by association.
 Sometimes, a network taxonomy can be used in conjunction with hierarchal taxonomy.